Queso Frito (Dominican Fried Cheese) is quite a treat in itself, and a usual component of Los Tres Golpes, the

 Exhibit one: casabe with olive oil and garlic - sounds like an extreme tastebud explosion first thing in the morning but I know from first-hand experience that this is common practice in Spain, with toasted bread instead of casabe, to great anti-social effect on your fellow public transport users and co-workers.

-Exhibit two – Queso Frito (Fried Cheese) and salami – a grease and cholesterol overload which most people cannot take so early in the day.
-Consider the full English breakfast though: fried sausage, fried bacon, fried egg, fried mushrooms, fried tomatoes and baked beans which for some reason escape the fate of the frying pan.
+Exhibit two - Queso Frito (Fried Cheese), fried eggs, and fried salami - a grease and cholesterol overload which most people cannot take so early in the day.
+But consider the full English breakfast: fried sausage, fried bacon, fried egg, fried mushrooms, fried tomatoes, and baked beans which for some reason escape the fate of the frying pan.

-Exhibit three: Mangú – I described it in a previous article as “liquid cement” and I hasten to add that this less than complimentary comparison is a quote from a Dominican (the soup-eater, as it happens).
+Exhibit three: Mangú - I described it elsewhere as "liquid cement" and I hasten to add that this less than complimentary comparison is a quote from a Dominican (the soup-eater, as it happens).
 I remain in the British isles for the next piece of evidence for the defense, in the shape of traditional Scottish porridge (oatmeal) in all its gluey and lumpy glory.

 For those with more delicate constitutions, the ideal breakfast while in the Dominican Republic could consist of a plate of tropical fruit: papaya, pineapple, melon, banana, passion fruit or whatever is available.